na1811/CompareExperimentCircRNADisease/README.md

   + bsub -o KATZHCDA_data5.output -e KATZHCDA_data5.error -n 8 "conda run -n base python KATZHCDA_data5.py"

 The way run RNMFLP method:
-+ Go to "RNMFLP main" folder, run file "fivefols.m" Note that for each different Dataset, you need to edit the comments in the file "fivefols.m" to run the correct dataset.
++ Go to "RNMFLP main" folder, run file "fivefols.m".
+  Note that for each different Dataset, you need to edit the comments in the file "fivefols.m" to run the correct dataset.

   Then, save each predict_scores matrix with the names RNMFLP1, RNMFLP2, RNMFLP3, RNMFLP4, RNMFLP5 respectively according to the folds and corresponding to each data set into the path